DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 <figcaption>Depiction of concepts discovered by our method (CCE) on the same dataset as used for the previous figure.
 These concepts not only show the individual concepts of "color: white" and "size: 3-5in", but their composition through addition also corresponds to the composition of the concepts.</figcaption>
 </figure>

-## Studying Compositional Concept Representations Using Synthetic Data
+## Studying Compositional Concept Representations Using Controlled Datasets

 We define a concept as a set of *symbols*, such as the concept $$\{\text{“tail”}\}$$ which we denote as “tail” for simplicity.
-A *concept representation* is denoted $$R(c)$$ where $$R: \mathbb{C}\rightarrow\mathbb{R}^d$$ where $$\mathbb{C}$$ is the set of all concepts and $$\mathbb{R}^d$$ is an embedding space in some dimension $$d$$.
+A *concept representation* is denoted $$R(c)$$ where $$R: \mathbb{C}\rightarrow\mathbb{R}^d$$ where $$\mathbb{C}$$ is the set of all concepts names and $$\mathbb{R}^d$$ is an embedding space in some dimension $$d$$.
 Since concepts are defined as sets, we allow them to be composed through the union operator such that “four legs and tail” = “four legs” $$\cup$$ “tail”.
 Therefore, compositional concept representations mean that concept representations should compose through addition whenever concepts compose through the union, or that:

 **Definition:** For concepts $$c_i, c_j \in \mathbb{C}$$, the concept representation $$R: \mathbb{C}\rightarrow\mathbb{R}^d$$ is compositional if for some $$w_{c_i}, w_{c_j}\in \mathbb{R}^+$$,
 $$R(c_i \cup c_j) = w_{c_i}R(c_i) + w_{c_j}R(c_j)$$.
 {: .notice--info}

-Given these definitions, we start from the case where we have data with known concepts (we know some $$c_i$$'s) and we study the representation of the concepts (the $$R(c_i)$$'s).
+Given these definitions, we start from the case where we have data with known concepts names (we know some $$c_i$$'s) and we study the representation of the concepts (the $$R(c_i)$$'s).

-To understand how concepts are actually represented by pretrained models we resort to synthetic data where we can get representations for ground truth concepts.
-We consider the [CLEVR](https://cs.stanford.edu/people/jcjohns/clevr/) dataset which consists of generated images containing an object with two attributes, color and shape, and each image corresponds to one of three shapes (cube, sphere, cylinder) and one of three colors (red, green, blue).
+To understand how concepts are actually represented by pretrained models we resort to a controlled data setting where we can get representations for ground truth concepts.
+We consider the [CUB](https://www.vision.caltech.edu/datasets/cub_200_2011/) dataset used above which consists of images of different bird species annotated with various finegrained attributes.
+To create a controlled setting, we use the provided finegrained annotations to subset the dataset to only contain birds of three colors (black, brown, or white) and three sizes (small, medium, or large).

-As each image is generated with exactly one shape and one color, we have annotations for which color and shape each image contains, allowing us to derive ground truth concept representations for the shape and color concepts.
+As each image is contains a bird of exactly one size and one color, we have annotations for which color and size each image represents, allowing us to derive ground truth concept representations for the bird shape and size concepts.
 After centering all the representations, we define the ground truth representation for a concept similar to [existing work](https://openaccess.thecvf.com/content/ICCV2023/papers/Trager_Linear_Spaces_of_Meanings_Compositional_Structures_in_Vision-Language_Models_ICCV_2023_paper.pdf) as the mean representation of all samples annotated with the concept.

-Our main finding from the ground truth concept representations for each shape and color (6 total concepts) is that CLIP encodes concepts of different attributes (colors vs. shapes) as orthogonal, but that concepts of the same attribute (e.g. different colors) need not be orthogonal.
+Our main finding from the ground truth concept representations for each bird size and color (6 total concepts) is that CLIP encodes concepts of different attributes (colors vs. sizes) as orthogonal, but that concepts of the same attribute (e.g. different colors) need not be orthogonal.
 We make this empirical observation from the cosine similarities between all pairs of ground truth concepts, shown below.
-The concept pairs of the same attribute have non-zero cosine similarity, while cross-attribute pairs have nearly zero cosine similarity, implying orthogonality.

 <!-- <Heatmap> -->
 <!-- ![GT Orthogonality](assets/gt_orthogonality.jpg) -->
 {% include gallery id="gt_orthogonality" layout="" caption="Cosine similarities of all pairs of concepts.
 We can see that concepts within an attribute (red, green, and blue or sphere, cube, and cylinder) have non-zero cosine similarity, while the cosine similarity of concepts from different attributes are all nearly zero." %}

+**Observation:** The concept pairs of the same attribute have non-zero cosine similarity, while cross-attribute pairs have nearly zero cosine similarity, implying orthogonality.
+{: .notice--info}

 We now see why existing concept learning methods find concepts which do not compose correctly through addition.
 Existing methods either impose too strong or too weak of a constraint on the orthogonality of discovered concepts.
-For instance, PCA requires that all concepts are orthogonal to each other, but concepts like “red” and “blue” should not be orthogonal.
-On the other hand, methods such as [ACE](https://proceedings.neurips.cc/paper_files/paper/2019/file/77d2afcb31f6493e350fca61764efb9a-Paper.pdf) from Ghorbani et. al. place no restrictions on concept orthogonality, which means concepts such as “red” and “cube” may not be orthogonal.
+For instance, PCA requires that all concepts are orthogonal to each other, but concepts like “white” and “black” should not be orthogonal.
+On the other hand, methods such as [ACE](https://proceedings.neurips.cc/paper_files/paper/2019/file/77d2afcb31f6493e350fca61764efb9a-Paper.pdf) from Ghorbani et. al. place no restrictions on concept orthogonality, which means concepts such as “black” and “small” may not be orthogonal.

 While we show that the ground truth concepts display certain orthogonality structure, does that mean that concept representations must also display such structure to be compositional through addition?
 In our paper, we prove the answer is yes in a simplified setting!